-As a young buck (erm, young writer I mean) I thought outlining was just for scholars and essays and all that red tape stuff.
+As a young buck (erm, young writer I mean), I thought outlining was just for scholars, essays, and all that red tape stuff.
 Who knew outlining applied to novels as well.
-Since I discovered outlining was used for novels (and wasn't as boring and tedious as it is for essays) I have started outlining. … Continue reading How to Write By the Seat of Your Pants
+Since I discovered outlining was used for novels (and wasn't as boring and tedious as it is for essays), I have started outlining.
+Some things. … Continue reading How to Write By the Seat of Your Pants